michaela10c/connectome-fidelity/README.md

 Answer: on the more trustworthy reference, no significant evidence that wiring realization determines the direction of a network's fidelity trend, in either scheme, alone or combined.
 That leans toward training-process randomness, though genuine individual heterogeneity, some networks cluster tightly (0002 in both schemes), others scatter or flip entirely, means the test may simply remain underpowered even at n=8 rather than cleanly resolving in favor of either explanation.

-Q: Does the direction of a network's fidelity trend depend on the specific realization of its wiring, or on training-process randomness unrelated to wiring at all?
-Given your background in dynamical systems and stability analysis, does the Frankle et al. framing (same starting point, different SGD noise, distinct basins) seem like a reasonable lens for this, even though it's a different kind of dynamical system than the ones you typically work with, or is there a different mechanism you'd reach for first?

-Q: Separately, two individual networks show internal dynamics that don't fit either simple story above.
-0009's two retrained replicates independently converge on the same distinctive shape, an early swing away from the original's direction, then a partial recovery toward it.
-0007's three trajectories (original and two replicates) show three qualitatively different dynamics from identical wiring: a reversal one way, a reversal the mirror-image other way, and no reversal at all.
-Do either of these look like recognizable dynamical signatures to you, something closer to a genuine bifurcation or basin-switching structure, or would you want to see something else, the full trajectories rather than just these summary numbers, before reading anything into the shape itself?

 ## Answer to the Brunton Question

 At the population level, whether geometry distinguishes real from random wiring once both are trained depends on which method is used.
 The biology-mediated comparison finds a clean null: real and trained-random wiring are statistically indistinguishable.
 The direct RDM comparison finds something more qualified: training narrows the gap substantially, but real wiring stays distinguishable in every case except one, trained Erdős-Rényi on OFF-polarity structure, where it closes completely.
 Either way, this is a stronger test of Brunton's claim than her own paper provides, since she never trained the connectome itself, but the honest answer is "mostly no, with one clean exception," not an unqualified null.